openknowledgebe/open-education/0intro-en.md

 lang: en
 ---

-Our goal is to improve the informatization of the education.
+Our goal is to improve the informatization of the education and to promote open data.